galeraga/3D-semantic-parsing/README.md

 2) Shape part segmentation
 3) Scene semantic parsing

-This project'll be focus on implementing only **object classification** and **scene semantic parsing**.
+This project'll be focus on implementing only **object classification** and **scene semantic parsing** (no shape part segementation is carried out).
 As a dataset, the **S3DIS dataset** is going to be used, where every point includes both its spatial coordinates and its color info (xyzrgb).

 ## Main goals
-This is section1
+The main goal is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.

+The following considerations will be of particular interest:
+- How color impacts object detection and semantic segmenttion
+- Goal 2
+- Goal 3
+- Goal 4
+- Goal 5

 ## The dataset
 The **3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)** dataset is going to be used in order to work with the PointNet architecture.
 The dataset contains point clouds from **3 different buildings**, distributed in **6 areas**: